Rediscovering John Marin, American Watercolorist

 “A bold colorist who viewed the American landscape through the kaleidoscopic prism of cubism, Mr. Marin conveyed with identical precision and sympathy the nervous angularity of lower Manhattan (“City Movement,” 1940) and the ceaseless turmoil of the waves that break on the coast of Maine (“Outer Sand Island, Maine,” 1936).”

 His work can present multiple points of view or points in time simultaneously– as in cubism.
 Or, like a cartoon panel that tells a story across multiple frames his work is not always representative of a moment in time.
 For example, he is diametrically opposed to Henri Cartier-Bresson (1908-2004), who coined the phrase, “the decisive moment.”
 Cartier-Bresson sought to capture that exquisite moment in time where the future hangs and waits.
-It’s a pinpoint; Marin’s work is more of an expression of a continuum.
+It’s a pinpoint; Marin’s work is more of a narrative expression over a period of time.

 Henri Cartier-Bresson, Magnum Photos, as used in a “Christian Science Monitor” article, May 7, 2010, Cartier-Bresson: A Master’s Black-and-White World.